2023 Workers' Compensation Program- Day 3

 Laura, a native Arizonan, graduated from the Sandra Day O’Connor College of Law at Arizona State University in 2013.
 She was one of 11 in her graduating class of 210 students to receive a Dean’s Award for outstanding contributions and performance at the law school.
 She passed the Arizona bar exam in July 2013 and was licensed to practice law on December 11, 2013.

 While in law school, Laura was co-editor-in-chief of the Law Journal for Social Justice; served on the executive board of OUTLaw, the gay-straight student alliance; and worked as a research assistant in the ASU Work-Life Policy Unit of the Civil Justice Clinic at the law school.
-She also completed legal externships for U.S. Magistrate Judge David K. Duncan, the Equal Employment Opportunity Commission and the civil division of the U.S. Attorney’s Office, and clerked one summer in Maricopa County Superior Court.
+She also completed legal externships for U.S. Magistrate Judge David K. Duncan, the Equal Employment Opportunity Commission and the Civil Division of the U.S. Attorney’s Office, and clerked one summer in Maricopa County Superior Court.
+She was the 2012 recipient of the R. Kelly Hocker Employment and Labor Law scholarship and a co-recipient of the Jonathan Paul Schubert Memorial scholarship in 2013.

 Ruby Tate Related Seminars and Products